-Dates are acceptable in table names when content is related to either
+Dates are acceptable in table names when content belongs in either the

-tax ISO categories.
+tax categories to identify datasets where the most current data may not reflect the current calendar year.
 For all other categories, dates should only be used for tables that are no longer effective/active or soon-to-be effective/active.
 This implies that the most current and relevant data contains no date suffix.
 Historical or future data will contain a date suffix to help identification at a glance.
 The best way to learn about a dataset is to view the data page metadata.

 All data updates being pushed into the SGID will have removed empty geometries and duplicate records with Sweeper or another automated process.

-Last update date in the metadata, in the SGID Update log, and as an update on the AGRC website data page.
+Last update date in the metadata, in the Data Stewardship spreadsheet, and as an update on the AGRC website data page.

 If making a schema change, please consider updating any domain descriptions that do not match the domain value.
 See this document to learn more about this effort.